mrsimonemms/gitpod-self-hosted/README.md

 The roadmap will largely depend upon the community response to this repository.
 Ideally, I would like to see support for:

-- Amazon Web Services
+* Amazon Web Services
-- Civo Cloud
+* Civo Cloud
-- DigitalOcean
+* DigitalOcean
-- Google Cloud Platform
+* Google Cloud Platform
-- Microsoft Azure
+* Microsoft Azure
+* Scaleway

 Work on these platforms will cost money to get resources spun up.
 If you want me to work on these for your own Gitpod installation, I will only be able to do so